Tchimwa/Azure-Labs/Private Endpoints/Readme.md

 This configuration is appropriate for virtual network workloads without a custom DNS server.
 In this scenario, the client queries for the private endpoint IP address to the Azure-provided DNS service 168.63.129.16.
 Azure DNS will be responsible for DNS resolution of the private DNS zones.

 - Run the ***nslookup netsqlsrv.database.windows.net*** command from both ***hub-vm01*** and ***op-vm01***, what is the result?
-- Why do we still have the public IP address even with the Private Endpoint created?
+- Why we still have the public IP address even with the Private Endpoint created?
 - How to resolve the issue ?

 **Resolution**:  Since we are having a Hub-and-spoke topology, we should link the private DNS zone ***privatelink.database.windows.net*** to all the VNET that contain clients that need DNS resolution from the zone